Quadratic Formula Calculator

-Enter the coefficients from a quadratic equation to solve for x using the quadratic formula.
+Enter the coefficients that form a quadratic equation to solve for x using the quadratic formula.

 How to Use the Quadratic Formula

-Given a quadratic equation of the form ax² + bx + c = 0, the quadratic formula looks like this:
+You can solve a quadratic equation of the form ax² + bx + c = 0 using a quadratic equation solver like the one above or using the quadratic formula:

 Thus, the value of x is equal to -b plus or minus the square root of b squared minus 4 times a times c over 2 times a, where a is not equal to 0.